rhinestonewtf/registry/README.md

 Modules are registered on the Rhinestone Registry by [deploying](./docs/ModulesRegistration.md) the Module Bytecode with `CREATE2`

-### Cross-Chain Consistency
-For account abstraction modules that can be used [across multiple Ethereum](./docs/L2Propagation.md) chains, the Rhinestone Registry can ensure the consistency of modules across these chains.
-This feature will prevent versioning issues, guaranteeing that users experience the same level of security and functionality, irrespective of the chain they're on.

 ### Users
 Users represent entities that depend on attestations to inform decisions or initiate actions.
 They utilize the information enclosed